-This is whether using FaceTime and charging your Apple device (iPhone, iPad, or MacBook) at the same time is bad.
+Here’s whether using FaceTime and charging your Apple device (iPhone, iPad, or MacBook) at the same time is bad:

-So if you want to learn all about why you can charge your Apple device and use FaceTime simultaneously, then this article is for you.
+So if you want to learn all about how charging and using FaceTime simultaneously affects your device, then this article is for you.

 Let’s jump right in!

 - Charging New Phone Before Using: How Long?